olivierbbb/piton/README.md

 ## What is Piton

-Piton is at the same time a counterfeit of the Python programming language and a compiler for this language, implemented in Racket.
-Its syntax is similar to Python except that type annotations are mandatory, Piton being statically and strongly typed.
-It does not implements any concepts such as inheritances or classes.
+Piton is at the same time a language mimicking the syntax and semantics of Python and a compiler for this language, implemented in Racket.
+While type annotations are optional in Python, they are mandatory in Piton, which is statically and strongly typed.
+Piton does not implements any concepts such as inheritances or classes.
 For now, the compiler only supports MIPS assembly, but x86 may be added some day.

 ## Demo and Tests